Rada Reklamy Rada Reklamy

 Article 12

-1. Advertisements should not portray or refer to any natural person, including a person generally known in connection, for example, with performing by such person public functions, without obtaining such person’s prior consent, and should not describe or refer to a property of a specific person without such person’s consent, in a way likely to convey the impression of the personal endorsement by such person.
+1. Advertisements should not portray or refer to any natural person, including a well-known person, in connection, for example, with public functions performed by such person, without obtaining such person’s prior consent, and should not describe or refer to a thing owned by a specific person without such person’s consent, in a way likely to convey the impression of the personal endorsement by such person.

-2. The provisions of paragraph 1 above shall apply per analogy to entities other than natural persons.
+2. The provisions of paragraph 1 above apply, mutatis mutandis, analogy to entities other than natural persons.

 Article 13

-If the advertisement contains information on a guarantee in extent and within the meaning contained in legally binding terms of sale, it must be available at a point of sale or enclosed with the product and will be transferred to the beneficiary.
+If an advertisement contains information on a guarantee to the extent and within the meaning contained in legally binding terms of sale, it must be available at a point of sale or enclosed with the product, and will then be transferred to the recipient.

 Article 14

-Presentation of instalment sale, the credit terms or other forms of consumers’ credit must be so framed as not to raise doubts concerning the actual final price of the advertised item, including the amount of cash payment, the amount of advance payment, the interest rate, the credit instalment repayment dates, and other conditions related to that kind of sale.
+Presentation of terms of instalment sale, credit or other forms of consumer loans must be made in such a way so as not to raise doubts concerning the actual final price of the advertised item, including the amount of cash payment, the amount of advance payment, the interest rate, the credit instalment repayment dates, and other conditions related to that kind of sale.

 Article 15

-Advertisements informing on money loan offers should not contain any statements likely to mislead the recipients, in particular as to their kind, indispensable security, repayment dates, actual interest costs, and any other possible fees.
+Advertisements informing about instalment sale offers, credit sales or other forms of consumer loans should not contain any statements likely to mislead the recipients, in particular as to their kind, indispensable security, repayment dates, actual interest costs, and any other possible fees.

 Article 16

-Advertisements referring to savings or investing methods cannot contain any statements likely to mislead the recipients in particular with respect to the estimated future income, factors affecting the level of such income, and the possible tax reductions.
+Advertisements referring to savings or investment methods may not contain any statements likely to mislead the recipients, in particular with respect to the estimated future income, factors affecting the amount of such income, and the possible tax benefits.

 Article 17

-Advertisements which my make the recipient believe it is not necessary to pay for the product if such product is not actually available free of charge cannot be used.
+Advertisements which may make the recipient believe that it is not necessary to pay for the product if such product is not actually available free of charge are not allowed.

 Article 18

-1. Advertisements of franchisers searching for franchisees should not, directly or by implication, mislead as to the scope of help provided, potential payment, work contribution and essential financial assets.
+1. Advertisements for a franchise may not directly or indirectly be misleading, in particular as to the scope of the provided assistance, potential remuneration, labour input and the necessary funds.
 The franchiser’s full name and permanent address should be stated.

-2. The provisions of paragraph 1 above shall be applicable to advertisements aimed at entering into legal or factual relations with the nature similar in effects to franchise.
+2. The provisions of paragraph 1 are applicable to advertisements aimed at entering into legal or factual relations similar in effects to franchise.

 Article 19

-Advertisements of products which used in a proper way may cause real danger should clearly point out the potential danger related to their use.
+Advertisements of products which, used in a proper way, may cause real danger should clearly and in simple language point out the potential danger related to their use.

 Article 20